Galaxy Spin Alignment with Tidal Fields in the SDSS-IV MaNGA Survey: Data and Methods

 We obtain the tidal field around the MaNGA galaxies from the Galaxy Environment for MaNGA Value Added Catalog (GEMA-VAC; \citealt{2015A&A...578A.110A, 2022ApJS..259...35A}).
 The GEMA-VAC provides a characterization of large-scale structures based on the Exploring the Local Universe with the reConstructed Initial Density field (ELUCID) project \citep{2016ApJ...831..164W}.
 The present-day density field within the SDSS volume is reconstructed from the distribution of galaxy groups using the halo-domain method \citep{2009MNRAS.394..398W, 2013ApJ...772...63W}.
 The survey volume is partitioned into halo domains, and the mass distribution in each domain is modeled with $N$-body simulations.
 Redshift-space distortions are iteratively corrected using the line-of-sight component of the reconstructed linear velocity field.

 The tidal field ($T_{ij}$) is defined as the Hessian of the gravitational potential field ($\phi$):

 where $\phi$ is related to the reconstructed density field ($\rho$) through the Poisson equation:

 The density field is smoothed with a Gaussian kernel with a comoving scale of 2\,$h^{-1}$Mpc.
 The three eigenvalues of $T_{ij}$, $\lambda_1 \geq \lambda_2 \geq \lambda_3$, are obtained by diagonalizing $T_{ij}$ at the position of each galaxy.
 The corresponding eigenvectors are denoted by the major ($\hat{\boldsymbol{e}}_1$), intermediate ($\hat{\boldsymbol{e}}_2$), and minor ($\hat{\boldsymbol{e}}_3$) principal axes of $T_{ij}$, respectively.
 The major principal axis, $\hat{\boldsymbol{e}}_1$, corresponds to the direction of maximum matter compression.
 The eigenvalues can be used to classify the large-scale environment based on the number of positive eigenvalues: three positive eigenvalues indicate a cluster environment, two indicate a filament, one indicates a sheet, and none indicates a void.
-In our sample, a total of 6,376 galaxies have corresponding tidal field data available for analysis.
+In our sample, a total of 6376 disk galaxies have corresponding tidal field data available for analysis.
+After excluding the small number lacking stellar mass or reliable PA, 6325 disk galaxies constitute the final analysis sample used throughout this work.